 Incident management is the practice of minimizing the negative impact of incidents by restoring normal service operation as quickly as possible.
 Let’s take a look at this practice within ITIL v3.

 (This article is part of our ITIL v3 Guide.
 Use the right-hand menu to navigate.)

 ITIL® incident management 101

 Incident management is typically closely aligned with the service desk, which is the single point of contact for all users communicating with IT.
 When a service is disrupted or fails to deliver the promised performance during normal service hours, it is essential to restore the service to normal operation as quickly as possible.

-Service desk personnel usually are identified as level 1 support, which includes the following activities:
+Service desk personnel are usually designed as Level 1 support, which includes the following activities:

 - Incident identification